Bring Your Foreign Love to USA with a Fiance Visa

 Once your relationship has developed, and you have made at least one trip, and you have abundant proof of your relationship.
 Then you submit your petition for the visa, to USCIS Homeland Security.

-About 6 to 9 months later your Fiancé will be asked to come to the US Embassy or Consulate located in their country to have their interview.
-If all goes well they are granted their visa, comes to the USA and you can marry.
+Later your Fiancé is asked to come to the US Embassy or Consulate located in their country to have her/his interview.
+If all goes well she/he is granted the visa, comes to the USA and you can marry.

 The Visa Coach